 Presentation of material Instruction Practice Performance

-In a typical lesson, we first take a look at a piece of music normally through an audio or video recording.
+In a typical lesson, we may take a look at a piece of music through an audio or video recording.
 After we listen and/or watch, we discuss and examine the music.
-For example, this could be as simple as saying, What do think about this part? or Why do you like the guitar part?
+For example, this could be as simple as saying, What do think about this part?
 It could also be more in depth - What's the time signature?
-Next, we take a specific part to learn.
+Next, we focus on a specific part to learn.
 The student learns by watching demonstrations, making attempts at playing it, and listening to suggestions and instruction.
-There are many ways to teach just as there are many ways to learn.
-I try to incorporate as many different methods as possible while being mindful of different learning styles to ensure that the student is successful in mastering a skill.
-Finally, I save the best for last.
-When the student has shown sufficient proficiency of a piece of music, it's time to show it off.
-The student and I play it together as a team.
+Just as there are many ways to teach there are also many ways to learn.
+I try to incorporate as many different methods as possible while being mindful of different learning styles to ensure that the student is successful.
+Finally, when the student has become sufficiently proficient on a piece of music, we'll play it together as a team.
 Sometimes, I accompany a vocalist on guitar to get a pop/rock feel.
 For my guitar or bass students, I trade between lead and accompany roles.
 I may bring other accompanying instruments to the lesson for a different vibe.
 The idea is to have fun playing music, and I like to have fun.

 People often ask if I am strict or laid back.
-I say I'm neither.
-My students and I work hard, but we're so focused and motivated that the time flies by before we even know it.
+I am neither.
+We work hard, but we're also so focused and motivated that the time flies by before we know it.

 Lastly, I never ask my students to copy anyone.
-I encourage my students to be themselves.
-The music I give them is only a guide or an outline.
-My goal is to motivate them to play what is in their hearts.
+I encourage my them to be original.
+The music I give them is only a guide.
+The goal is to motivate them to play what is in their hearts.

 *** Studio Equipment ***